 The performance experiment is conducted to understand the baseline performance of the prototype implementation of the Hybrid Service.
-This evaluation investigates the performance of the system for standard Unified Schema operations and compares it against the performance of WS-Context Schema operations when there is no additional traffic.
-To do this the following testing cases are completed: a single client sends publish/query requests to an echo service, which receives a message and then sends it back to the client with no processing applied; a single client sends publish/query requests to a Hybrid Service, which grants the request with memory access; a single client sends publish/query requests to a Hybrid Service and testing client application were located in two different servers located in the Linux cluster.
-The design of these experiments is depicted in Figure 9.
-This experiment was repeated five times and we recorded the average response time.
+This evaluation investigates the performance of system for standard Unified Schema operations and compares it against the performance of WS-Context Schema operations when there is no additional traffic.
+To do this following testing cases are completed: a single client sends publish requests to an echo service which receives a message and then sends it back to the client with no processing applied; a single client sends publish requests to a Hybrid Service which grants the request with memory access; a single client sends publish requests to a Hybrid Service which grants the request with database access.
+In the experiment, both the Hybrid Service and testing client application were located in two different servers located in the Linux cluster.
+The design of these experiment is depicted in Figure 14 and simulation parameters are given in Table 7.
+This experiment was repeated five times and we record the average response time.

-We investigated the best possible backup-interval period to provide persistency at a high performance response rate.
-In this investigation, we observed a trade-off in choosing the value for backup-time-interval.
-If the backup frequency is too high, such as every 10 milliseconds, then the time required for a publish function is ~ 10.2 milliseconds.
-If the backup frequency is every 10 seconds or lower, then the time required for a publish function is stabilized to ~7.5 milliseconds.
-Therefore, we chose the value for backup frequency as every 10 sec.
+In our earlier performance evaluation study on the Hybrid Service [39], we investigated the best possible backup-interval period to provide persistency at high performance response rate.
+In this investigation, we observed the trade-off in choosing the value for backup-time-interval.
+If the backup frequency is too high such as every 10 milliseconds, then the time required for a publish function is ~ 10.2 milliseconds.
+If the backup frequency is every 10 seconds or lower, we find that average execution time for publish operation stabilized to ~7.5 milliseconds.
+Therefore, we choose the value for backup frequency as every 10 sec in the experiments.
 Here, for testing purposes, we used WS-Context Schema primary operations: save_context and get_context and the equivalent Unified Schema primary operations: save_metadata and get_metadata.
-We used metadata size of 1.7KB.
-Note that metadata examples used in these experiments can be accessed from (Aktas, 2009).
-The registry size was 5000.
-We used 200 observations at each testing and calculated average execution time.